presprog/kirby-seo-plugin/README.md

   meta: tabs/meta
 ```

-Whenever you define meta data like `metatitle`, `metadescription` or `ogimage` on your page, these will be used.
+Whenever you define metadata like `metatitle`, `metadescription` or `ogimage` on your page, these will be used.
 When you do not define these, the fallbacks from `site.yml` will be used.

 ## Use in template